COVID-19: A closer look

 Hi there!
 Curious about the math behind infection spread?
 I've posted a quick intro below.

-Counts of new cases and deaths each dayC stands for Cases, and D for Deaths.
-The dots are the actual data, the (not always visible) red line is the smoothed data (Gaussian kernel, \(\sigma\)=4.5 days, applied to the log of the daily case count), the blue line is a set of linear segments identifying periods with the same reproductive numbers, likely coinciding with the start/end of public health measures (# and location of inflection points is that of highest likelihood based on BIC).
-The black and blue lines over the daily death counts are actually the red and blue lines for the daily case counts shifted by some # of days and multiplied by some percentage, both indicated in the legend.
-These #s suggest Japan (12 days between Case identified to Death, 5% of Cases result in Death) is doing better than France (7 days Case to Death, 18% of Cases result in Death), because France takes about 5 days more to test and report infected individuals as cases, and identifies 3-4 times fewer infected individuals as cases.
+Counts of new cases and deaths each dayC stands for the daily new Cases (red), and D for the daily Deaths (black).
+The dots are the data, the (not always visible) red line is the smoothed data (Gaussian kernel, \(\sigma\)=2-4 days, applied to the log of the daily case count).
+The blue line is a set of linear segments identified via the method described by V. Muggeo, each corresponding to a period with a given rate of increase/decrease of daily counts, separated by vertical red dashed lines, likely corresponding to the start/end of certain public health measures.
+The black and blue lines for the daily death counts are the red and blue lines for the daily case counts shifted by eye by a # of days and multiplied by a percentage, indicated in the graph title.
+These #s suggest Japan (12 days between Case identified to Death, 5% of Cases result in Death) is possibly doing better than France (7 days Case to Death, 18% of Cases result in Death), because France seemingly takes 5 days more to report infected individuals as cases, and identifies 3-4 times fewer infected individuals as cases, assuming a similar likelihood of death from infection, which might not be correct.